leochk/PNLProject/tests/README.md

 ## test_fileDir_exists
 try to create the same files 130 times and ensure that the VM dont crash in that spécifique case

+## test_create_multDirfiles
+create files in the current directory and in two sub directorys